 This week was full of family and observing young adult teenagers as they mature and rebel.
 As they fight their way to becoming their own person, doing things their own way, and having their own thoughts and beliefs.
 It was also full of mothers who are loving, trying to parent their rebellious teens while navigating a new role.
 That of guidance counselor, loving friend, and practical coach.

 Letting go of the reins is hard.
 Watching your kids make mistakes and having to let them figure it out on their own must be excruciating.
 (I say “must be” because I do not have children of my own.
-I like to think of myself as a third parent to my nieces and nephews but the reality is I am not, I am an aunt.)
+I like to think of myself as a third parent to my niblings but the reality is I am not, I am an aunt.)

-A wise client of mine said to me this week “empathy conflicts with identity development.”
+A wise client of mine said to me a while back “empathy conflicts with identity development.”
 Wow!
 Read that again.
-She was talking about her observations of her teenage son and his experiences with becoming himself.

-The teenage struggle for an identity of one’s own made me explore one of the common patterns of an unaware empath; the chameleon effect or changing one’s personality–likes, interests, vocabulary, manners–to match the person with whom they are spending time.
+The desire to fit in conflicts with the developmental process and can result in a common pattern in unaware empaths; the chameleon effect or changing one’s personality–likes, interests, vocabulary, manners–to match the person with whom they are spending time.
 I am calling this the Phantom Persona.

 The Phantom Persona